-Here's my annual Thanksgiving post, which I've been posting for three years.
+Thanksgiving is a week from today, so I thought I'd re-post my annual Thanksgiving message, which I've been posting for several years.
 If you have a comment on the topic of "We are a part of everyone we meet," please share it here with a Comment.

 If you lost someone this year, or know someone who lost someone, you might find this well-known quote comforting: We are a part of everyone we meet.

 Several years ago, late one December afternoon, my dad and I were sitting in his study.
 We were having a nice talk – and a nice time.
 I looked at him and thought: He looks so happy.
 The light is just right.
 I should take a picture - because it might be the last good picture I ever take of him.
 He was fading.

 I thought about taking the picture for about 10 minutes, holding back some tears – thinking about what it would be like not to have him around, after having him around for 88 years - as my dad, and later on in life as the first-pass editor for most of my books.
 (He was a great editor.)

 I finally asked him if I could take a shot.
 He said sure, with a smile and nod.
 He knew what I was thinking.
 I asked him to look out the window, and I took a single shot.

 My dad, 91, died suddenly and peacefully and quickly on April 3, 2010.
 A few hours before, while I was on the other side of the country, I had a dream about him: He had pushed his walker aside and was standing up straight.
 I had not dreamed about him for at least 20 years.
 Hummm....

 Sure, I am very sad.
 I get waves of tears.
 I will miss him more than he probably ever realized.
 He was my dad, a very big part of my life – in fact, half the reason for my life. :-)